superkabuki/x9k3/README.md

 and I'm ironing that out.</s>
 * __SRT support__ for input videos is now working.
 * Expect a __new release__ with SRT support __by February__.
 * __I am no longer banned from the python dev site__, however they are __still deleting most of my comments and questions__.
-It's not me, I'm trying to get along with folks....
+It's not me....I swear.
 * The python folks have making a lot of changes under the hood in the last year,
 * __python 3.14__ aka "the big thread fix" makes changes to the default __multiprocessing spawn__ method, I __fixed__ that __in x9k3__ last night.
+* python 3.14 is the slowest python in recent history.__The gil?__ We don't need no stinking gil, what we do need is __a working JIT, I can't get it to build__.
 * __x9k3 runs perfectly on python3__, but __x9k3 runs best on pypy3__.
 It's all about the __JIT__ man.